DFEAGILEDEVOPS/MTC/design/spikes/home-page-notifications/readme.md

 When a check is submitted it enters the MTC backend pipeline for validation and marking.
 If the check fails either of these stages, any admin user (teacher) for the associated school should be shown a notification on their home page (school home).

 #### Notification lifetime
-The notification should exist until one of the following criteria are met…
+Ideally, the notification should exist until one of the following criteria are met…
 -	A restart is created for a new check, essentially voiding the failed check
 -	The pupil is given an attendance code

 ### Overdue Checks
 An overdue check is one that has been logged into, but the check has not been received within a specified timeframe.
 Prior to 2024 the specified timeframe was 30 minutes.
 For 2024 this is to be reconfigured to something in the region of 24-48 hours, to allow more time for it be submitted by the school.

 #### Notification lifetime
-The notification should exist until one of the following criteria are met…
+Ideally, the notification should exist until one of the following criteria are met…
 -	A restart is created for a new check, essentially voiding the overdue check
 -	The pupil is given an attendance code
 -	The check is received